 Over time, these nodules begin to harden, just like a callous.
 Once they have hardened, the vocal nodules will most often need to be removed during a surgical procedure.

 In the event that the nodules are caused by smoking, drinking, allergies, reflux, or a thyroid disorder, then the individual will be advised to treat those existing conditions first in order to improve the health of their vocal folds.
 After all, it will do little good to treat the symptom instead of treating the true cause of the patient’s vocal nodules.

 See a Specialist in Palm Harbor, FL

-If you suspect that you may have vocal nodules for any variety of reasons, please contact Dr. Jose Berrios of Gulfcoast Ear, Nose & Throat today to explore the potential causes to your vocal problems.
+If you suspect that you may have vocal nodules for any variety of reasons, please contact ENT specialist Jose Berrios, MD of Gulfcoast Ear, Nose & Throat today to explore the potential causes to your vocal problems.
 Call(727) 942-4005 for more information or for an appointment.